Skip navigation

 Josiah Emery, London

-Fine George III mahogany longcase clock.
+Fine George III mahogany longcase clock with rare globe moon.
 Circa 1790

 Case